huggingface/transformers/docs/source/en/tasks/semantic_segmentation.md

 results
 ```

-As you can see below, there are multiple cars classified, and there's no classification for pixels other than those that belong to car and person instances.
+As you can see below, there are multiple cars classified, and there's no classification for pixels other than pixels that belong to car and person instances.

 ```bash
 [{'score': 0.999944,